computed-axial-lithography/CAL-software-Matlab/docs/sec_intro.rst

    ::
     toolboxFile = 'C:\Downloads\CAL-software-Matlab.mltbx';
     matlab.addons.toolbox.installToolbox(toolboxFile)
-3. This will open a dialog box with the license information.
-You must accept the license to proceed with installation.
-4. To test the installation run the following code in the Matlab command line:
+3. To test the installation run the following code in the Matlab command line:
    ::
     CALtest()